hritikpatidar/React-JavaScript-interview-questions/README.md

 - Improves component reusability and decouples data access.

-## Question 10: Lifecycle Methods of React Components
+## Question 10: What are the Lifecycle Methods of React Components?
 **Answer:** In React class components, **lifecycle methods** are special methods that get called at different phases of a component’s life.
 These methods allow you to run code at specific points in a component's lifecycle — such as when it's **created**, **updated**, or **destroyed**.

 ### 🔁 Lifecycle Phases: